 Research says that couples who cook together stay together.
-So, this summer we’ve pulled together a few recipes to help you explore the kitchen – and each other.
+So, we’ve pulled together a few recipes to help you explore the kitchen – and each other.
 All three recipes are chock full of healthy ingredients and, as an added bonus, all of them contain ingredients that are known aphrodisiacs!
 That means they are known to have properties that boost libido, enhance arousal, and/or improve your sexual stamina in some way.

 Here are three simple, Good Clean Love®-approved recipes to help get you in the mood.

 Moving on the main course, this sexy salmon dish contains three libido boosting foods: salmon, red wine, and figs.

 - Like avocados, salmon is high omega-3 fatty acids, which helps your libido by providing building blocks for production of estrogen, testosterone, and progresterone.

 - Red wine contains a power antioxidant called resveratrol which helps decrease inflammation and gets your blood pumping.